Varmtech/video-client/README.md

 #### Available room methods

 ### replaceVideoTrack
-  you can replace an existing track with another if some track already exists
+    VideoRoom.replaceVideoTrack(videoTrack)
+  videoTrack can be replaced if it exists otherwise you will get error.

 ### addVideoTrack

-  you can add Video Track anytime you want, but you cannot have multiple active video tracks at same time so if you will add a track when you already have it you will get an error
+    VideoRoom.addVideoTrack(videoTrack)
+  videoTrack can be added if there is no videoTrack in a stream.\
+  if we try to add videoTrack when there is active videoTrack\
+  in our stream we will get error.

 ### removeVideoTrack
+    VideoRoom.addVideoTrack(videoTrack)
-  can remove videoTrack is it exists
+ videoTrack can be removed the passed videoTrack exists on our stream.

 ### sendInfo
 if you are in room you can send update message about some status you have to room members.

+    VideoRoom.sendInfo(userId, roomName, isPresenter, infoData)

+- userId: type: string, user id
+- roomName: type: string, room name user in
+- isPresenter: type: boolean, is user have presenter flag
+- infoData: type: object, you can send whatever you want

+### getParticipants
+    VideoRoom.getParticipants()
+this will return `VideoRoom` participants array

 ## Events
-  you can listen various type events on room object like`
-  - infoReceived: if someone sends a message to room with sendInfo you will get it here.
+Events can be listened by attaching listeners to `VideoRoom`

+### infoReceived
+this will be fired when someone in the room use `sendInfo\`

+    VideoRoom.on("infoRecieved", (infoData) => {})
   - participantJoined: someone joined to room
   - participantDisconnected: someone leaved room

+### participantJoined
+This will be fired when someone joined to room

+    VideoRoom.on("participantJoined", (participant) => {})
+### participantJoined
+This will be fired when someone leaved room

+    VideoRoom.on("participantDisconnected", (participant) => {})